QSL Manager for GB13COL 2016 special event bonus station for the 13 Colonies. Please see QRZ.com and Facebook for further details.

 Shortly afterwards another friend had undertook an Amateur Radio course at the local College.
 He passed and then had access to a far greater variety of bands, equipment and like minded people who enjoyed a good rag chew.
 This was for me!!
 Work and marriage intervened over the years and I did not become licensed until 1993 as a Class B. Then I set about learning Morse to become a full Class A. Trouble was, I reserved G0VLF and had to wait ages for it to eventually become available chronologically.
 Since then I have enjoyed working other amateurs not only in this country but also abroad using the various modes available to me.
 I have made many good friends over the years.

 But yet again work, further education and other hobbies have took priority over amateur radio.
-To date, with Susan my XYL I am a Managing Director of my own Training Company and previous to that I worked as a Lecturer in one of the local Colleges teaching Mathematics.
+To date, with Susan my XYL I am a Managing Director of my own Training Company and previous to that I worked as a Programme Leader in one of the local Colleges teaching Mathematics.
 As a way to keep fit I am a Master 5th Degree Black Belt in the Martial Art of Taekwondo.
 I'm a great believer in achieving as much as I can from life, the trouble is, there simply not enough time to do everything hi, hi!
 I've also recently completed an MSc in Applied Management at the University of Sunderland.

 Now I wonder what the future holds, hopefully time for more radio work....